 where do you get your printing done?

 We are proud to say that all of scruffy dog’s prints and products are produced in Canada at a professional lab in Toronto.
-We have a long and strong relationship with our lab, and have developed some of the products in our lineup with our lab specifically for our scruffy dog clients.
+We have a long and strong relationship with our lab, and have developed most of the products in our lineup with our lab specifically for our scruffy dog clients.
 A lot of research and testing, sampling and relationship-building goes into finding that perfect lab or labs, and then maintaining that perfect working relationship and harmony.
 Also vital to your business is finding the products that work for your business and your clients.

 what’s your best advice to someone getting started in pet photography?

-Of course, I would hope you’re choosing pet photography because you are passionate about dogs — training, rehabilitation, behavior, rescue, etc. — not just because you see others being successful at it and you think it could be a quick way to make a buck.
+Of course, I would hope you’re choosing pet photography because you are passionate about animals — training, rehabilitation, behavior, rescue, etc. — not just because you see others being successful at it and you think it could be a quick way to make a buck.
 Trust me, it’s not!
 You need to know dogs to truly excel in this industry.
 Understanding their body language, their drives, their individual energies and being able to read them on the spot is essential in this business.

 how can i find and work at my own style as a pet photographer?

-When it comes to style, a big issue I’m finding with the surge of new pet photographers breaking into the market is copying … and a lot of it.
+When it comes to style, a big issue I’m finding with the surge of new photographers breaking into the market is copying … and a lot of it.
 We’re not talking just plagiarism (although this is rampant as well), but actually copying more established photographers’ styles and set-ups, sometimes to a T. The most frustrating part of this is the fact that this is supposed to be creative field … yet I see an ever-increasing lack of creativity as new (and some seasoned) photographers spend so much of their energy trying to copy and mimic the established photographers.

 Copying is a one-way street to nowhere; it will not take you in any kind of direction as far as finding and defining your own style.
 During the first few years of SDP I was so busy with all the aspects of a start-up business and truly learning the technical side of things that there honestly was no time to visit other photographer’s blogs and sites.
 At the time I worried about this, feeling as though I really should know what else was going on.
 But today — still too busy with clients to have much opportunity to visit others’ blogs — I realize that it was a good thing that I’ve never had time to stalk other pet photographers.
 Even though I work hard to always be original and creative, I feel assured that I was never unduly or unintentionally influenced by someone else’s work.
 The result, I think, is a more defined and recognizable scruffy dog style.